bearmade/GoblinSGDK/README.md

 The game is a procedurally generated top-down exploration game with turn-based combat.
-The Player can walk around a procedurally generated map, fighting random battles with goblins, and collecting their remains to sell for gold to the traveling merchant.
+The Player can walk around a procedurally generated map, fighting random battles with goblins, and collect their remains to sell for gold to the traveling merchant.
 The Player can then upgrade their character with the gold they collect.